 There’s always an element of fear or worry when building a PC your first time, and this often carries on to the second, third, and even fourth go.

-This fear is not entirely ungrounded; there’s a million ways to mess up your PC, from bending CPU pins to spilling coffee on the motherboard.
+This fear is not entirely ungrounded; there’re a million ways to mess up your PC, from bending CPU pins to spilling coffee on the motherboard.
 Some people prefer to eliminate all chances of them bricking their newly-acquired computer, and buying a prebuilt is one way to do this.

 Building a Custom Computer: Advantages